 Budapest has some of the most incredible buildings I’ve ever seen and the New York Cafe has to top them all.
 To eat at the cafe is very expensive but you can enter via the hotel entrance and have a look at the interior for free.
-I suggest being discreet when you do this and be respectful of the hotel and cafe guests.
+I suggest being discreet when you do this and being respectful of the hotel and cafe guests.

-There is some well established street art in Budapest and of course new artwork is popping up all the time.
+There is some well-established street art in Budapest and of course, new artwork is popping up all the time.
 You’ll find most street art on the Pest side of the river, especially in the Jewish Quarter.

 31. Neopaint Murals

-Neopaint is behind some of Budapest’s most well known artworks and murals.
+Neopaint is behind some of Budapest’s most well-known artworks and murals.
 At the open parking lot on Rumbach Sebestyen utca is 6:3, a painting depicting the famous 1953 football match where Hungary defeated England at Wembley Stadium.
 Hungary’s ‘Golden Team’, with star footballer Ferenc Puskas, defeated England 6 to 3.